 The current version of Gutenberg is suffering from lots of compatibility issues.
-These Issues can be a serious matter for several WordPress users.
+These issues can be a serious matter for several WordPress users.

 2. Some Shortcuts Won’t Work

-You were familiar with many existing shortcuts, that are no more functional in the WordPress Editor.
+You were familiar with many existing shortcuts, that are no longer functional in the WordPress Editor.
 I suppose, you ever want to change the heading case or turn the paragraph into H2 or H3 heading.
 There, you need to shift the block type.
 That (Alt + Shift + 2 (Ctrl + Option + 2 on Mac)) old combination won’t work.